SnickersVsMars/19-Abgabe01-Hintermann-Korosec-Sitzwohl/README.md

 ## Additions to the template

-The following additions were made to the originial Drinks Template in the process of carrying out this task.
+The following additions were made to the original Drinks Template in the process of carrying out this task.
-The tempalte can be found here: [Drinks Project Template][template].
+The template can be found here: [Drinks Project Template][template].

-### Addition Hintermann
+### Addition 1 - Cocktails

 TODO Explain planned features before development, add code snippets afterwards

-### Addition Korošec

-TODO Explain planned features before development, add code snippets afterwards

-### Addition Sitzwohl
+### Addition 2 - Long Drinks

 TODO Explain planned features before development, add code snippets afterwards